Azure/azure-sdk/docs/python/design.md

     print(page)
 ```

-{% include requirement/MUST id="python-paged-non-server-paged-list" %} return a value that implements the [Paged protocol](#python-core-protocol-paged) even if the service API currently do not support server driven paging.
+{% include requirement/MUST id="python-paged-non-server-paged-list" %} return a value that implements the [ItemPaged protocol](#python-core-protocol-paged) even if the service API currently do not support server driven paging.
 This allows server driven paging to be added to the service API without introducing breaking changes in the client library.

 #### Methods invoking long running operations

-Service operations that take a long time (currently defined in the Microsoft REST API Guidelines as not completing in 0.5s in P99) to complete are modeled by services as long running operations.
+Service operations that take a long time (currently defined in the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#141-principles) as not completing in 0.5s in P99) to complete are modeled by services as long running operations.

-Python client libraries abstracts the long running operation using the long running operation Poller protocol](#python-core-protocol-lro-poller).
+Python client libraries abstracts the long running operation using the [Long running operation Poller protocol](#python-core-protocol-lro-poller).
 In cases where a service API is not explicitly implemented as a long-running operation, but the common usage pattern requires a customer to sleep or poll a status - it's likely that these API's should still be represented in the SDK using the Poller protocol.

 {% include requirement/MUST id="python-lro-poller" %} return an object that implements the [Poller protocol](#python-core-protocol-lro-poller) for long running operations.